wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/index.rst

 Local configuration
 =================================

-The ``ossec.conf`` file is the main configuration file on the Wazuh manager, and it also plays a role on the agents.
+The ``ossec.conf`` file is the main configuration file on the Wazuh manager and it also plays an important role on the agents.
 It is located at ``/var/ossec/etc/ossec.conf`` both in the manager and agent.
-It is recommended you back up this file before making changes to it, as an error in the configuration can completely prevent Wazuh services from starting up.
+It is recommended that you back up this file before making changes to it, as an error in the configuration can prevent Wazuh services from starting up.

-The ``ossec.conf`` file is in XML format, and all configuration options are nested in their appropriate section of the file.
+The ``ossec.conf`` file is in XML format and all of its configuration options are nested in their appropriate section of the file.
 In this file, the outermost XML tag is ``<ossec_config>``.
-For example, here is an example of the proper location of the *alerts* configuration section:
+Here is an example of the proper location of the *alerts* configuration section:

 .. code-block:: xml